ksubileau/color-thief-php/README.md

 - `array` : Default format (ex: `array[253, 42, 152]`).
 - `obj`   : Instance of `ColorThief\Color`, for custom processing.

+The optional `$adapter` argument lets you choose a preferred image adapter to use to load the image.
+By default, the adapter is automatically chosen based on the available extensions and the type of `$sourceImage` (e.g. Imagick is used if `$sourceImage` is an Imagick instance).
+You can pass one of the `Imagick`, `Gmagick` or `Gd` string to force the use of the corresponding underlying image extension.
+For advanced usage, you can even pass an instance of any class implementing the `AdapterInterface` interface to use a custom image loader.

 ### Build a color palette from an image

 In this example, we build an 8 color palette.